vishalchovatiya/Linux-System-Programming/Dynamic Loading Of Library.md

 		- **RTLD_GLOBAL**	= Symbols defined by this library will be made available for symbol resolution of subsequently loaded libraries.
 		- **RTLD_LOCAL**	= Symbols defined in this library are not made available to resolve references in subsequently loaded libraries.
 		- **RTLD_NODELETE**	= Do not unload the library during `dlclose()`.
 Consequently, the library's static variables are not reinitialized if the library is reloaded with `dlopen()` at a later time.
 		- **RTLD_NOLOAD**	= Don't load the library.
 To test library is already loaded or not.
-Can also be used to reload library, for example a library that was previously loaded with `RTLD_LOCAL` can be reopened with `RTLD_NOLOAD | RTLD_GLOBAL`.
+Can also be used to reload library with new configuration, for example a library that was previously loaded with `RTLD_LOCAL` can be reopened with `RTLD_NOLOAD | RTLD_GLOBAL`.
 		- **RTLD_DEEPBIND**	= Place the lookup scope of the symbols ahead of the global scope.
 This means use own symbols in preference to other already loaded library symbols